tompascall/monty-hall-paradox/README.md

 ####Used packages
 - Grunt for task automaton
-- JSHint for linting
+  - grunt-contrib-jshint for linting
+  - grunt-newer for running Grunt with newer files only
+  - grunt-contrib-watch (run this task with the grunt watch command)
-- Mocha as a testing framework
+  - grunt-mocha-cli (Mosha testing framework for Grunt)
-- Expect as an assertion library.
+- Expect.js as an assertion framework